Giving retired almond trees a second life

 Repurposing almond trees into building products

-As responsible stewards of the environment, we believe it’s important to find good use of our almond trees even after they stop yielding nuts, which begins to wane at around 25 years.
-At this point, we repurpose the almond wood chips into building products for beneficial use at Trex Production Facility in Lost Hills, CA. The practice reduces greenhouse gas emissions by allowing the almond wood to be recycled into a useful building product that sequesters carbon for many years to come.
+As responsible stewards of the environment, we believe it’s important to make good use of our almond trees even after they stop yielding nuts, part of the life cycle that begins to happen at around 25 years.
+At that point, we repurpose the almond wood chips into building products.
+The practice reduces greenhouse gas emissions by allowing the almond wood to be recycled into a useful building product that sequesters carbon for many years to come.

 Another approach to repurposing retired almond trees is what’s called whole-orchard recycling (WOR).
 It involves on-site grinding or chipping of whole trees during orchard removal and re-incorporating the chips or grindings into the topsoil before replanting.